Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch09_Math_models_Geometry.md

 The formula for the surface area of a sphere can be understood from the surface area of a cylinder (see later in this file).
 Let there be a cylinder of radius $r$ and height $2r$, then its surface area without the two circles is $4 \pi r^2$, which is the same as for the sphere.
 This is because when cutting a transversal thin strip of area from the cylinder, its area is equal to that of the same cut in the sphere.
 Even though the radius of the cut can be smaller in the sphere, the height of said cut increases proportionally, this makes both areas equal.

 The formula for the volume of a sphere can be understood from the surface area of the same sphere.
 If the volume of a sphere is filled with several very thin cones (see later in this file), such that the apex of each cone is at the center of the sphere, and the base of each cone is on the surface of the sphere, then the volume of each cone is the area of its base times $\frac{1}{3}r$.
 The volume of the sphere is the sum of the volumes of the cones.
-The total base area of the cones is $4 \pi r^2$, so the total volume of the cones is $4 \pi r^2 \cdot \frac{1}{3}r = \frac{4}{3} \pi r^3$, which is the volume of the sphere.
+The total base area of the cones is $4 \pi r^2$, so the total volume of the cones is $4 \pi r^2 \frac{1}{3}r = \frac{4}{3} \pi r^3$, which is the volume of the sphere.

 (Cilindro)
 **Cylinder**: a solid made with two parallel circles separated along an axis.